-Data Protection audits are regularly carried out by internal audit (external audits may be commissioned if required) in order to monitor compliance with the GDPR and this policy.
+Data Protection audits are regularly carried out by internal audit (external audits may be commissioned if required) in order to monitor compliance with the UK GDPR and this policy.

-The governing body will receive an annual report on data governance generally; this will also include details of any data breaches.
+The governing body will receive information on GDPR at committee meetings; this will also include details of any data breaches.

-15 Other related policies
+14. Other related policies

 This policy should be interpreted and applied in relation to other related policies.
-Breach of these policies will automatically breach this policy and this is likely to contravene the General Data Protection Regulation and other legislation.
+Breach of these policies will automatically breach this policy and this is likely to contravene the UK General Data Protection Regulation, Data Protection Act 2018 and other legislation.
 These related policies include, but are not limited to, the following and such other policies as are adopted by the school from time to time: